DoyinDimeji/Xeos_Main_Site/README.md

 Check Out Xeos [Coming Soon Site](https://xeosstudios.xyz)

 ## Information
-This is the main website for after lauch
+This is the main website for after launch